Policies & Laws

 Baltimore’s designated forensic nurse examiner site is Mercy Medical Center, 345 St. Paul Place Baltimore, MD 21202, 410.332.9494.
 Mercy Medical Center is staffed with forensic nurse examiners trained to assist victims of sexual assault with physical examination, evidence collection, and pursuing a complaint with law enforcement, if a victim so desires (however, engagement with or reporting to law enforcement is not required by Mercy Medical Center).
-An app is available at http://www.bmoresafemercy.org/ that explains more about victims’ options for medical attention, reporting, forensic examination, and support services.
+An app called bMOREsafe explains more about victims’ options for medical attention, reporting, forensic examination, and support services.

 Victims will receive full and prompt cooperation from University personnel in obtaining appropriate medical attention, including transporting the victim to the nearest hospital.
 Victims reporting an incident to Student Affairs personnel, OIE or Campus Safety and Security will be offered transportation to Mercy Medical Center or another appropriate medical center.
 Victims who wish to be transported to Mercy Medical Center or another appropriate medical center and also wish to remain anonymous should call Campus Safety and Security with a transportation request, but should not disclose their name.

-For a list of hospitals near JHU’s campuses and surrounding areas, please see Appendix F. Victims in other cities should contact the closest local hospital or crisis center (http://www.centers.rainn.org) and inquire about the nearest hospital equipped with forensic nurse examiners/medical forensic services.
+For a list of hospitals near JHU’s campuses and surrounding areas, please see Appendix F. Victims in other cities should contact the closest local hospital or crisis center, some of which may be available on the Rape, Abuse, Incest National Network website, and inquire about the nearest hospital equipped with forensic nurse examiners/medical forensic services.